sdmg15/Best-websites-a-programmer-should-visit/README.md

 # News
    * [Hacker News](https://news.ycombinator.com/) : subscribe to their mailing list and get the top news directly to your inbox.
-   * [Ars Technica](http://arstechnica.com/): posts unique quality articles
+   * [Ars Technica](http://arstechnica.com/) : posts unique quality articles
    * [ACM TechNews](http://technews.acm.org/)
    * [Lobsters](https://lobste.rs/) : Lobsters is a technology-focused community centered around link aggregation and discussion.
    * [TechCrunch](http://techcrunch.com/) : another good website for tech news
    * [GSMArena.com](http://gsmarena.com/) : news related to latest mobile phones and android.
-   * [product hunt ](https://www.producthunt.com/): Discover your next favorite thing
+   * [product hunt ](https://www.producthunt.com/) : Discover your next favorite thing

 # Coding practice for beginners
    * [Reddit.com/r/dailyprogrammer](http://www.reddit.com/r/dailyprogrammer) : interesting programming challenges where you can learn from looking at other's code , even if you are not able to solve code you can look at how others solved.
-   * [Programming by Doing](http://programmingbydoing.com/): very good site for those who want to start with absolute basics
+   * [Programming by Doing](http://programmingbydoing.com/) : very good site for those who want to start with absolute basics
-   * [CodeAbbey - a place where everyone can master programming](http://codeabbey.com/): Best place to begin with problems that start at the easiest and gradually increase difficulty with each problem.
+   * [CodeAbbey - a place where everyone can master programming](http://codeabbey.com/) : Best place to begin with problems that start at the easiest and gradually increase difficulty with each problem.
    * [Programming Tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) : large collection of small programs
-   * [karan/Projects-Solutions](https://github.com/karan/Projects-Solutions) Solutions to most of the problems in the link above
+   * [karan/Projects-Solutions](https://github.com/karan/Projects-Solutions) : Solutions to most of the problems in the link above
    * [Small Programming Challenges](https://www.nayuki.io/category/programming)
    * [Free Code Camp](http://www.freecodecamp.com/) : Learn to code and build projects for nonprofits.
 Build your full stack web development portfolio today
-   * [Lod - Cloud](http://lod-cloud.net/): The Linking Open Data cloud diagram
+   * [Lod - Cloud](http://lod-cloud.net/) : The Linking Open Data cloud diagram
-   * [Cave of programming](https://caveofprogramming.com/): Learn to program, Upgrade your skills.
+   * [Cave of programming](https://caveofprogramming.com/) : Learn to program, Upgrade your skills.

 # For those who want to start a small project but cant find the ideas
    * [martyr2s-mega-project-ideas-list](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/) : contains about 125 project ideas from beginner to intermediate level.
    * [karan/Projects](https://github.com/karan/Projects) : a large collection of small projects for beginners with
-   * [Wrong "big projects" for beginners](http://rodiongork.tumblr.com/post/108155476418/wrong-big-projects-for-beginners)How to choose where to start
+   * [Wrong "big projects" for beginners](http://rodiongork.tumblr.com/post/108155476418/wrong-big-projects-for-beginners) : How to choose where to start

 # General Coding advice
    * [Things I Wish Someone Had Told Me When I Was Learning How to Code — Free Code Camp](https://medium.freecodecamp.com/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329#.y5wbd3pj6)